ramjan1729/Mean-and-Variance/README.md

+# Output :

-# Results and Output :
+# Results :
+The mean and variance of arrivals of objects from feeder using probability distribution is calculated.